 Stock is an essential part of every cook's kitchen

-Stock can be frozen and stored for future use and having stock on hand gives you the cook a wider palette of ingredients to create layered flavor.
+Stock freezes extremely well and can be stored for months so having stocks on hand gives you a wider palette of ingredients to create layered flavor in your dishes.

 Stock is used in soups and sauces and is an elevated essential part of French cuisine.